Ephemera-Ouyang/BEMAP/README.md

 Micro-architecture Dependent Features Collection (MFC)
 ---
-Step 1: Installation for Ubuntu 16.04 LTS on personal computer (PC) and installation for Android Debug Bridge(ADB) on PC.
+Step 1: Installation for Ubuntu 16.04 LTS on personal computer (PC) and make sure the following tool requirements are statisfied.
 ```Bash
 # Update the packages.
 $ sudo apt-get update